TangibleInc/loops-and-logic-docs/docs/how-to/varied-loop-item-behavior.md

 ---
 id: varied-loop-item-behavior
-title: How to make a loop behave differently every nth item (e.g. display content every third post, change styling on even/odd posts)
+title: Make a loop behave differently every nth item (e.g. display content every third post, change styling on even/odd posts)
 tags:
   - Logic
   - Loop
   - Styling
 ---
-## The request
+## Request

 > I’m trying to add a condition to a loop so that the background color of odd posts is different than the background of even posts.
 In other words:
 > item 1: `background-color: white;`